-Whilst the financials show a negative cash flow for the years 2016 and 2017 as a result of timing of receivables, the Company has now resolved this situation by engaging with one or more banking institutions which have agreed to discount their receivables especially linked to debtors related to China.
+Whilst the financials show a negative cash flow for the years 2016 and 2017 as a result of timing of receivables, the Company has now resolved this situation by engaging with one or more banking institutions which have agreed to discount their receivables on a limited recourse basis (quality only) especially linked to debtors related to China.
 It is therefore expected that future cash flows will remain highly positive due to discounting of such receivables.